wurstscript/WurstScript/docs/_doc/tutorials/wurst_for_vjass_users/page_1.md

 The reason this is better is because *any level of readability improvement, documentation, or comfort* is better than none/flat (as in the case of vJass).

 {: .answer}
-### *&nbsp;*{: .fa .fa-exclamation-circle} Key point: Thinking about performance in wurst, and indeed many high level programming languages, is a pitfall, and you have to actively change your behavior to improve your abilities as a programmer.
+### *&nbsp;*{: .fa .fa-exclamation-circle} Key point: Thinking about performance in wurst, and indeed many high level programming languages, is a pitfall, and for newcomers this may feel unfamiliar - you have to actively change your behavior to get the most out of wurst.

 {: .answer}
 ### *&nbsp;*{: .fa .fa-exclamation-circle} Key point: Let the compiler/optimiser do the work for you.
 Instead, write the code that feels right.